Support and activities

 Our club has football teams from under 4s up to adults.
 We had never really thought about walking football.
 It was a project that sparked interest straight away amongst our group of 50 plus-year-olds.
 My fear was that the interest may decline after the first couple of weeks.
 The total opposite has happened; we continue to increase numbers week on week.

-Whist the anticipation and excitement add to the experience, they are not the essence.
+Whilst the excitement adds to the experience, they are not the essence.
 One of our players turned up with his grandson.
 The grandad had played football in his 20s and 30s but it was the first time that the grandson had seen him play.
 “I didn’t know my grandad was that good” he said as he watched from the side lines.
 No doubt he would be telling all his school friends about how his grandad scored a wonder goal.
 That memory will stay with the lad for a long time.

 Whilst the skill and memories they create will be remembered for while, they are not the essence.
 It's easy for members of our football club to take what we have for granted.
 We are a tight knit group who socialise together, support our football club together, work together and drink together.
-We have friends, we have camaraderie.
 When you are in that environment you don’t realise how difficult it is for other people.
 Some people have become lonely and isolated.
-It's been good to see new faces, see how they fit in with our group, enjoy the banter, get out of the house and how they enjoy playing.
-Alleviating the social isolation and loneliness is paramount, but it is not the essence.
+It's been good to see new faces.
+To see how they fit in with our group, enjoy the banter, get out of the house and how they enjoy playing.
+Helping to ease the social isolation and loneliness is paramount, but it is not the essence.

 Playing walking football evokes dreams of times past.
 We can get up on Saturday morning with something to look forward to.
 The laughs, the togetherness, the excitement, the memories.
 For an hour a week we can be 10 years old again, playing with our mates and not having a care in the world.